codedeviate/phptesting/README.md

 PHP 8.2, PHP 8.1, PHP 8.0 and PHP 7.4 each have a Dockerfile that uses the standard distribution used by PHP (Debian based) that can be used by altering *docker-composer.yml*.

 PHP 5.5 and earlier doesn't have any official docker images based on Alpine.
 We might add these later.

+## Footnotes
+[^1]: The stated PHP version is the version available when the versions were checked.
+The real version might be more recent.